martinvonz/jj/README.md

 ## Status ##

-The tool is quite feature-complete.
+The tool is quite feature-complete, but some important features like (the equivalent of) `git blame` and `git log <paths>` are not yet supported.
+There are also several performance bugs.
+It's also likely that workflows and setups different from what I personally use are not well supported.
+For example, pull-request workflows currently require too many manual steps.

 I have almost exclusively used `jj` to develop the project itself since early January 2021.
+I haven't had to re-clone from source (I don't think I've even had to restore from backup).

-However, there *will* be changes to workflows and backward-incompatible changes to the on-disk formats (I'll try to provide upgrade commands if requested).
-It's also likely that workflows and setups different from what I personally use are not well supported.
+There *will* be changes to workflows and backward-incompatible changes to the on-disk formats before version 1.0.0.
+Even the binary's name may change (i.e. away from `jj`).
+For any format changes, I'll try to implement transparent upgrades (as I've done with recent changes), or provide upgrade commands or scripts if requested.

 ## Installation